puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 In other words, if you have Pods `app-0`, `app-1` and `app-2`, Kubernetes will update `app-0` first and check it.
 Once the checks are good, Kubernetes updates `app-1` and finally `app-2`.

-If you added two more Pods, Kubernetes would set up `app-3` and wait for that to become healthy before deploying `app-4`.
+If you added two more Pods, Kubernetes would set up `app-3` and wait for that to become ready before deploying `app-4`.

 Because this is the default setting, you've already practised using it.